raghunotes/raghunotes.github.io/README.md

 ## License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Raghu Notes.
 You may not reuse anything therein without my permission:

 * \_posts/